 - Developers don’t need to test what they make

 It’s true that QA professionals are needed to unbiasedly test the software.
 However, it’s also true that when a developer and tester join their hands and work together, the delivery time reduces by a big margin.
-Development methods like Agile require unification of development and testing activities to deliver high-quality apps.
+Development methods like Agile require the unification of development and testing activities to deliver high-quality apps.

-- Testing comes after development
+- Testing comes after the development

 Initially, developers used the waterfall model where testing happened after the software was made.
 This method makes the software prone to fatal errors and complete rework.
 Modern solutions ensure that the development, testing, and deployment team work together from day 1 of the development cycle.